 For most homeowners, it’s nothing short of an emergency; akin to what governments declare after something terrible happens.
 They cannot use their dishwasher.
 The washing machine refuses to function properly, and showers become an exercise in asceticism.
 Terrible, indeed.
-This said you should not fall into the panic mode when your water heater breaks down.
+This said you should not fall into panic mode when your water heater breaks down.

 With these helpful tips and ideas for water heater repair, you can fix several frequently occurring problems quickly.
 That means, no ice-cold showers on Monday mornings, and enough hot water in the faucets to flush your worries away.

-Identify Your Heater
+Identify Your Water Heater

 Is it powered by electricity?
 Does it run on gas or oil?

-Although instant water heaters are making a headway, a lot of Salt Lake City homes are still equipped with either electricity or gas-powered traditional water heaters.
+Although instant water heaters are making headway, a lot of Salt Lake City homes are still equipped with either electricity or gas-powered traditional water heaters.

 Troubleshooting Water Heaters